towersvault/shinpokered/README.md

   - Viridian girl's notebook 2nd page revised for pkmn-catching effectiveness
   - Viridian blackboard BRN info corrected (BRN does not reduce speed)
   - Viridian Blackboard PAR info updated
-  - Made cinnabar mansion notes more true to the original japanese text
-  - TM 18 given an actual explanation
-  - New student in viridian school explains ohko moves
   - Cerulean badge-house guy has updated text
   - Prof. oak's speech plays the correct Nidorino cry
   - Text for using a TM/HM now refers to the "machine" rather than just "TM"
   - Fixed daycare man capitalization
-  - Clarified "chem" to mean grade in chemistry
   - Fixed capitalization in safari zone entrance
+  - Fixed the flipped text for a girl in Saffron and the letter she is writing
+  - Fixed text overlap with Oak giving you pokeballs
+  - Reactivated lost text that was meant to play when you lose to your rival
+- Made adjustments to the game text
+  - When a pkmn is caught and fills the box, a reminder is printed that the box is full
   - PC has a text prompt to tell you if its full after depositing
+  - Made cinnabar mansion notes more true to the original japanese text
+  - TM 18 given an actual explanation
+  - New student in viridian school explains ohko moves
   - Exp.all now prints one message when splitting exp instead of for each party member
   - TMs and HMs now have their attacks (albeit abbreviated) appended to the item names
-  - Fixed the flipped text for a girl in Saffron and the letter she is writing
-  - Fixed text overlap with Oak giving you pokeballs
-  - Reactivated lost text that was meant to play when you lose to your rival
   - Removed the word "only" from NPC on Silph Co 5f who talks about trade evos
   - Text tweak to route 14 trainer with regards to forgetting HMs
   - Adjusted some of Giovanni's final lines for clarity
+  - Clarified "chem" to mean grade in chemistry

 - Adjustments to moves
   - Stat-down moves no longer have a 25% miss chance in AI matches